Lorde albums in order: Full tracklists from every release

 As Lorde prepares to release new music, we take a look back at everything she's released so far.

-The 28-year-old star has grown a cult fan base around the world since she first stormed into the music scene in 2013, earning a string of songwriting accolades in the process.
+The 28-year-old star, real name Ella Yelich-O’Connor, has grown a cult fan base around the world since she first stormed into the music scene in 2013, earning a string of songwriting accolades in the process.

-Ahead of her potential new music, here's everything she's released so far and what she's achieved in the industry.
+As the new album finally hits shelves, here's every album the star's released so far and what she's achieved in the industry.

 Lorde albums in release date order